 This post will focus on the second part: risk.

-No matter how much you try to plan ahead, many projects are ultimately at the mercy of acts of God — weather events, natural disasters, and so on.
+No matter how much you try to plan ahead, many projects are ultimately at the mercy of an act of God — weather events, natural disasters, and so on.
 So what happens when disaster strikes?
-That’s what force majeure clauses are for.
+That’s what force majeure clauses are for in construction contracts.

 Table of Contents